MehtaPavan/GoCare/README.md

 Next is Nearby Hospital which provides the list & direction of all nearby Hospitals available around user's current location using google_map flutter dependency.

-Last is Blog Section which provides different blogs sites for first aid services
+Last is Blog Section which provides different blogs sites for first aid services.